 Marked Extra Fine, Fine, Regular and Coarse, it’s almost simpler to stick with these 16 settings than to grapple with 40 settings as a beginner.

-What type of coffee is best suited for the Capresso 565 Infinity?
+What type of coffee is best suited for the 565 Infinity?

-How to make the most out of the Capresso 565 Infinity
+How to make the most out of this Burr Grinder